abalmaceda/eframework/docs/developer/analyticsEvents.md

 # SEO and meta data

-Basic meta tag data is inserted by the `ReactionCore.MetaData.update` method.
+Basic meta tag data is inserted by the `EFrameworkCore.MetaData.update` method.

-You can add code to add additional meta objects to the `ReactionCore.MetaData.meta` array, and they will be added to the `<head>`.
+You can add code to add additional meta objects to the `EFrameworkCore.MetaData.meta` array, and they will be added to the `<head>`.

 Example:
-`ReactionCore.MetaData.meta.push 'name': 'og:title', 'content': product.title`
+`EFrameworkCore.MetaData.meta.push 'name': 'og:title', 'content': product.title`

 Site wide descriptions and keywords can be set in Dashboard->Settings.